Repaying your student loan

 What else should you check payslips for?

 Sometimes, in error, repayments have been taken before students are due to start paying their loan back.
-Remember you aren't meant to pay anything until the April after you graduate.
+Remember you aren't meant to pay anything until the April after you graduate unless you’re studying part-time.
 You can reclaim these over-repayments by contacting the Student Loans Company.

 If your salary goes above the repayment threshold, and your payslips don't show any sign of contributions being made, ensure your employer knows you’re meant to be repaying a student loan – otherwise you may be liable for a fine.